JulianMunguia04/LadLadder/README.md

    Each player submits creative or funny questions about the group.
 Every question is assigned a character attribute (e.g., strength, charisma, intelligence).

 4. **Ranking Phase**
-   Players rank themselves and each other in response to the questions — for example, “Who’s most likely to get married?”
+   Players rank themselves and each other in response to the questions — for example, “Who’s most likely to win a Nobel Prize?”

 5. **Scoring**
    - Points are distributed based on how well a player’s rankings align with the group’s.